min-nguyen/p2p-rs/readme.md

 RUST_LOG=info cargo run --bin p2p
 ```

 ### Info

 #### `peer.rs`:
 The peer's logic on the local machine, which the entire application is architected around.

 - Defines a peer id and public & private keys
-- Initialises a network behaviour object for the peer
-  - used to receive messages (and events) from the remote network, and forward these to the peer via a local channel
 - Initialises a swarm object for the peer, configured to the network behaviour
   - used to send local messages to the remote network
+  - used to receive messages (and events) from the remote network, and forward these to the peer via a local channel
 - Initialises a standard input buffer for the peer,
   - used to read console commands
 - Defines the main (asynchronous) application loop